-Data analysis and descriptive statistics delve into the existing user data to extract meaningful insights, identify patterns, and understand relationships between variables.
+Data analysis and descriptive statistics examine the existing user data to extract meaningful insights, identify patterns, and understand relationships between variables.
 Analytics, especially with the advent of Big Data, provides real-time insights into user behavior and product performance, guiding iterative design and development processes.

 Despite the often-depicted dichotomy, qualitative and quantitative research complement one another, often working hand-in-hand.
 For instance, a pattern identified through analytics might lead to a qualitative study to understand the underlying motivations.

 To better illustrate the impact of quantitative research, let's look at two case studies from industry leaders, Amazon and Netflix.

 Amazon, a global e-commerce giant, has long used quantitative research to enhance its user experience and optimize conversions.
 A prominent example is Amazon's recommendation system, rooted in quantitative data analysis.
 By analyzing purchase histories, viewed items, and items in the shopping cart, Amazon developed an algorithm that provides personalized recommendations.
 This feature, driven by quantitative research, has reportedly increased their sales by 29%.